-(b) Rural Residential-1 acre minimum parcel size (RR-1) Zone
+(b) Rural Residential-2 acre minimum parcel size (RR-2) Zone

-The Rural Residential-1 (RR-1) Zone, like the RR-5 Zone, recognizes existing areas in the County that have been developed with very low density (one to five acre) large lot homes with no public services such as water or sewer.
-The RR-1 Zone allows for a limited variety of agricultural uses, including the keeping of animals, which is regulated based on the size of the parcel.
-The RR-1 Zone is most notably applied to the Hardwoods area of Dunnigan, which does not currently have public services but is expected to be connected to public water and sewer within the 2030 planning period.
-The RR-1 Zone is one of the two zoning districts that is consistent with the Rural Residential (RR) land use designation set by the 2030 Countywide General Plan.
-As in the case of the RR-5 Zone, General Plan policy strongly discourages areas that are now designated as Agriculture from being redesignated to RR or any other non-

-Agriculture designation.
-Thus, it is anticipated that the RR-1 zoning will not be extended to any additional areas during the 2030 planning period.
-The minimum lot size for newly created parcels in the RR-1 Zone is 1.0 acre.
+The Rural Residential-2 (RR-2) Zone, like the RR-5 Zone, recognizes existing areas in the County that have been developed with very low density (one to five acre) large lot homes with no public services such as water or sewer.
+The RR-2 Zone allows for a limited variety of agricultural uses, including the keeping of animals, which is regulated based on the size of the parcel.
+The RR-2 Zone is most notably applied to the Hardwoods area of Dunnigan, which does not currently have public services but is expected to be connected to public water and sewer within the 2030 planning period.
+The RR-2 Zone is one of the two zoning districts that is consistent with the Rural Residential (RR) land use designation set by the 2030 Countywide General Plan.
+As in the case of the RR-5 Zone, General Plan policy strongly discourages areas that are now designated as Agriculture from being redesignated to RR or any other non-Agriculture designation.
+Thus, it is anticipated that the RR-2 zoning will not be extended to any additional areas during the 2030 planning period.
+The minimum lot size for newly created parcels in the RR-2 Zone is 2.0 acres.